Searching ...

 Oregon Historic District

 As Dayton’s oldest part of town, the Oregon Historic District is full of beautiful 19th-century architecture and tree-lined streets packed into 12 city blocks.
 It runs from Fifth Street to the Route 35 Expressway, between Patterson and Wayne Avenue.
-Settled by mostly German-speaking immigrants into the 1830s, it became a place for high-society Daytonians to build their homes.
+Settled by mostly German-speaking immigrants into the 1830s, it became a place for high-society Daytonians of the day to build their homes.

 Webster Station